From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 3. Wait for propagation (typically 24-48 hours for NS changes)

 When migrating, you can use zone import to bring your existing records into DNScale before switching nameservers.
-This ensures zero downtime during the transition.
+This lowers disruption risk when both providers serve matching data and the old provider stays active during the transition.

 What Other Records Are Protected?